anshulkhare7/ProgrammingPuzzles/AlienLanguage/solution.md

 - 7, 5, 11, 3, 10, 8, 9, 2 (largest-numbered available vertex first)
 - 5, 7, 11, 2, 3, 8, 9, 10 (attempting top-to-bottom, left-to-right)
 - 3, 7, 8, 5, 11, 10, 2, 9 (arbitrary)

+In a graph, a **Source** is a node which has no incoming edges and only outgoing edges.
+A **Sink** is a node which has only incoming edges and no outgoing edges.
+So, in the graph shown above, nodes 5, 7, and 3 are Source nodes.
+And nodes 2, 9, and 10 are Sink node.

+Now, it's easy to see that a topological ordering begins from one of the Sources and ends at one of the Sinks.

+>Note: A graph has a cycle if some vertices have cyclical dependencies.
+Which means it's impossible to find a linear ordering of vertices.
+So a topological sort is only possible in a Directed Acyclic Graph (**DAG**)